 80. Indulge in a Luxury Stay

-The newly opened Hotel Morgan, in Morgantown, WV, is a real treat.
+The recently revamped historic Hotel Morgan, in Morgantown, WV, is a real treat.
 You’ll be swooning as soon as you enter the lobby with chic seating arrangements and glitzy chandeliers that are gorgeous.
 Rooms are sophisticated, yet functional and carefully thought out for one of the best user experiences ever.
 The hotel resides in a circa 1925 building.

 81. Maneuver Through a Corn Maze